Trouble Digesting Fats?

 Often times people come to me with gallbladder issues and many don’t have a gallbladder at all.
 While the liver can sometimes makeup for lost function of the gallbladder, additional support can be very helpful.

 This is when using an Ox Bile supplement can be extremely helpful for many individuals.
 Ox Bile is a supplemental form of the bile that our own body produces.
-The form I most commonly recommend (Bio-Gest) contains both HCL and Ox Bile for comprehensive digestive support of fats.
+The form I most commonly recommend (Super Digest HCL) contains both HCL and Ox Bile for comprehensive digestive support of fats.

 This can also help if you have trouble digesting long-chain fats such as olive oil, fatty cuts of meat and avocados.
 It is especially important if you are having larger meals with these foods as your liver will have trouble making enough bile on the spot to effectively metabolize the long-chain fats.